Active learning of potential-energy surfaces of weakly-bound complexes with regression-tree ensembles: Methods

 Uncertainty-based algorithms do not take the statistical properties of data into account when querying points, which is a serious drawback when the distribution of molecular geometries in the grid is nonuniform.
 We empirically show that QBC tends to sample points from sparse regions to the detriment of high-density parts.
 To correct this behavior, one can construct a probability density function from the QBC-estimated uncertainties.
 Then, querying grid points is performed through random sampling according to this density function. \autoref{alg:SQ} formalizes this idea.

-In contrast to QBC, points with low uncertainties, such as for example points close to the asymptotic limit, may still be queried if they fall in high-density regions.
+In contrast to QBC, points with small uncertainties, such as for example points close to the asymptotic limit, may still be queried if they fall in high-density regions.
 In other words, \autoref{alg:SQ} respects the statistical information in the pool that is defined \emph{a priori} by the expert.
-Note that accounting for the statistical information in the pool using QBC can also be performed by considering only a few unlabeled datapoints sampled independently from the input distribution as candidates to query~\cite{Freund:ANIPS1993:483}, which is very similar in spirit to \autoref{alg:SQ}.
+Note that accounting for the statistical information in the pool using QBC can also be performed by considering only a few unlabeled data points sampled independently from the input distribution as candidates to query~\cite{Freund:ANIPS1993:483}, which is very similar in spirit to \autoref{alg:SQ}.
 However, we empirically observed \autoref{alg:SQ} to work better than this approach.

+The balance between sampling points from the sparse and high-density regions is controlled by the function $L$, which is linear with respect to the community disagreement.
+The probability of a point being sampled decreases linearly with the decrease of the point's uncertainty.
+One can have more freedom on this balance by considering powers of this function, \ie, $L^{\alpha}$, where $\alpha\in\mathbb{R} ^+$.
+For $\alpha\in(0, 1)$, the algorithm will sample more points with low uncertainty and conversely less for $\alpha\in(1,\infty)$.
+We performed a heuristic study of the effect of different powers $\alpha$.
+At each AL iteration, we ran SQBF algorithm for different values of $\alpha\in\{0.5, 0.75, 1, 1.25, 1.75\}$.
+We picked the $\alpha$ that led to the largest improvement in generalization error and collected the corresponding queried points.
+We proceeded to active learning using this batch as part of the pool.
+The whole procedure was repeated at every AL iteration.
+We found only minor improvements of the accuracy when using multiple, optimized, values of $\alpha$.
+We explored a few other heuristics of similar nature, but none of them yielded significantly better results.
+Hence, throughout the paper we report results obtained with a single value of $\alpha=1$.
 In \autoref{alg:QBC} and \autoref{alg:SQ} it remains to specify the ensemble of learners and to elaborate on how to diversify them.
 While any ensemble of ML models can be used, we propose to use the trees of an RFR as members of this ensemble.
 In the next section we argue that choosing regression trees for inferring uncertainty is advantageous because of relatively low-training complexity and a straightforward diversification-ability.
 The RFR combined with \autoref{alg:SQ} gives rise to a regression version of the stochastic query by forest algorithm (SQBF)~\cite{Borisov:AL}, employed in this study.